The Coleshill School

 Ensuring consistently excellent learning and teaching is at the core of all we do.
 Our teachers benefit from outstanding professional development, with joint planning and action based research combined with bespoke pathways to develop their practice.
 This approach has transformed teaching across the school and enables students to receive precision teaching and interventions matched to their individual learning needs.

 The Coleshill School provides excellent support for all of its students organised in vertical tutor groups.
 We provide pastoral support and guidance through form tutors, pastoral leaders, a highly experienced SENDco and a growing Inclusion Team.
 We moved to a vertical tutor system in January 2012 and this has been most successful.
 This system has enabled the ‘family’ atmosphere of the school to be further developed and provide opportunities for students of all ages to mix and learn from each other in a structured, positive environment.
 It is also a vehicle to ensure one-to-one learning conversations for all our students, enabling them to achieve their potential.
 House competitions in sports, the arts and a number of other areas have developed teamwork and friendly competition.
-Ofsted cited the impact of this support, recognizing that our ‘students are well looked after because of the good systems that the school has in place and because the staff who have responsibility for student welfare do a good job’ (2014).

 Students are encouraged to participate in a wide range of extra-curricular activities including Duke of Edinburgh, sports, choir, drama, dance, skiing trips, and residential visits, in Britain and abroad.
-In the last two years visits have been made to France, Italy, Poland, and Gambia.
+In the last two years visits have been made to France, the Czech Republic, and Poland.
 Some of our Key Stage Four students follow Sports Leaders Award in PE and there are many other opportunities for students to develop their leadership skills.
 Sixth Form students benefit from a range of leadership opportunities.
 There is a very active Student Voice group.
 Our KS3 students are all working towards graduating through the Children’s University by attending sixty hours of extracurricular activities which range include our STEM club, participation in our school production, a host of sporting activities and a design club.